ecmwf/climetlab/docs/reference/plotting.rst

 mcoast
 ------

-.. ['CoastPlotting', 'Coastlines', 'GridPlotting', 'LabelPlotting']
+.. ['Coastlines', 'CoastPlotting', 'GridPlotting', 'LabelPlotting']

 This action controls the plotting of coastlines, rivers, cities and country boundaries, as well as the latitude/longitude grid lines.